 No one enjoys the traffic in Miami.
 Our drivers are notorious for loosely following many traffic regulations, speeding, and other traffic issues.
-However, this also means that Florida residents suffered around 391,841 car crashes in 2017, with around 64,399 (around 16.4%) of those crashes occurring in Miami-Dade County.
+However, this also means that Florida residents suffered around 401,182 vehicle accidents in 2021, with around 62,529 (around 15.6%) of those crashes occurring in Miami-Dade County.
 Prosper Shaked Accident Injury Attorneys PA have assembled the following driving statistics for Miami to discuss which roads are the most dangerous.
 If you or a loved one was injured in a motor vehicle accident, contact Miami car accident lawyer Prosper Shaked today for a free consultation on your case.

 Miami’s Most Deadly Roads and Highways

 Miami’s highways and streets are some of the most dangerous in South Florida.
 With a high population concentration, Miami and its neighbors see hundreds of fatal car accidents each year.
-In 2017, there were 271 fatal car accidents in Florida, resulting in 283 car accident deaths.
+In 2021, there were 350 fatal car accidents in Miami-Dade County, resulting in the deaths of 381 individuals.
 We selected which roads were the “most dangerous” by looking at accident statistics from the Florida Department of Highway Safety and Motor Vehicles and fatal accident stats from the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS).
-Much of the FARS data comes from their 2016 statistics, since that is the most recent year with full stats.
 Ranked by number of fatal car accidents, these 5 roads are the most dangerous roads in Miami:

 It’s no surprise that I-95 is one of the deadliest roads in South Florida.
 In Miami-Dade County alone, there were 12 deadly accidents on I-95 in 2016.
 Interstate 95 runs 382 miles down most of the length of Florida, ending at Route 1 in Miami.
 In Miami, I-95 is known for heavy commuter traffic.
 No matter where you’re going, you can always expect delays – and probably see a few accidents along the way.
 Because of this, I-95 takes the top spot for most dangerous roads in Miami.